 After running 100,000 simulations, asymptotic growth rates with mean lambda, standard deviation, and 95% confidence intervals are provided for the southern, central, and northern Black Hills.
 This method hinges upon updated demographic data and unfortunately the southern and central Black Hills are currently using outdated data (early 1990s for the central Black Hills and early 2000s for the southern Black Hills).
 Sensitivity analysis with elasticities can be conducted, and the proportion of variation in lambda can be explained by metrics such as hen nesting success, poult survival, and hen survival.
 This tool can be applied in any area where recent demographic data has been collected, but it is more effective with current information, and increased precision or smaller standard errors associated with the point estimates.
-For example, we provide the elasticities table below for data collected in the northern Black Hills is most sensitive to adult hen survival.
-Additionally, Life Stage Simulation Analysis (LSA) corroborated asymptotic growth rates were most sensitive to variation in adult female survival probabilities ( $R^2 = 0.614$ , Figure 5).
+For example, we provide the elasticities table below for data collected in the northern Black Hills during 2008-09 and 2017-18 (Table 3).
+Clearly population growth in the northern Black Hills is most sensitive to adult hen survival.
+Additionally, Life Stage Simulation Analysis (LSA) corroborated asymptotic growth rates were most sensitive to variation in adult female survival probabilities ($R^2 = 0.614$, Figure 5).